weiss-rn/weiss-rn/README.md

 Still new at coding, and likes to design things randomly.
 Often Testing Bunch off LLMs with CPU Processing and Testing Up-scaling NCNN Performance.
 Most my skills are basic and nothing special.
 Have used couple Apps such as Photoshop, Illustrator, Figma, and Docker.
 Preferred to use Arch Linux or Windows 11.

-* 🧠  I'm learning HTML and CSS
+* I'm learning HTML and CSS, and continuing my python skills.

 ### Skills